 Cap and gown measurements for graduates in clinical programs were taken prior to leaving campus for your rotations.
 If we missed getting your cap and gown measurements, you will be contacted by Matthews Bookstore for your measurements.
 Please check your email and U.S. mail for any information.

 MHA, MPH, MSA, MSBS and PPDPT graduates will receive information for providing measurements for caps and gowns.

-MPH, MHA and PPDPT graduates who will not arrive in time for on-campus distribution will get attire the morning of the ceremony at Hy-Vee Hall.
+MPH, MHA and PPDPT graduates who will not arrive in time for on-campus distribution will receive attire the morning of the ceremony at Hy-Vee Hall.

 Graduates should wear attire that harmonizes with the gown.
 Shoes and other visible attire should be dark colored.
 Men should wear dark shoes, socks and dark trousers.
 Women should wear dark colored clothing and dress shoes.
 The gown looks best when worn with a blouse that does not show through the V-neck.
 Absolutely no adornment is permitted on the gown or mortarboard.
 DMU is dedicated to providing graduate-level health professions degrees and our ceremony will compliment the professional status of our graduates.

 The mortarboard is to be worn flat on the head with the pointed cap pulled onto the forehead.
 It should be parallel to the ground so that the tassel can fall straight down the side of the wearer’s face

 Hooding of doctoral candidates is a cherished academic tradition at DMU.
 During this ceremonial ritual, the doctoral hood is placed over the shoulders of the graduates to signify the professional status attained by terminal degree holders.
 DMU’s ceremonial protocol provides for the on-stage hooding of all doctoral candidates.
 As a graduate-level health profession University, DMU recognizes the doctoral degree as the highest degree available in the medical, health care, administration and public health fields.
 Candidates for the master’s degree wear their hoods throughout the ceremony.
 Based on academic protocol, a graduate wears only one hood representing the highest degree earned or the hood representing the primary academic program.
 Review the hooding policy here.